Bill Macy: Early life

-Macy was an original cast member of the 1969–1972 Off-Broadway sensation Oh!
+Macy was an original cast member of the 1969–1972 Off-Broadway revue Oh!
 Calcutta!, performing in the show from 1969 to 1971.
 He later appeared in the 1972 movie version of the musical.
 Of appearing fully nude with the rest of the cast in the stage show, he said, "The nudity didn't bother me.
 I'm from Brooklyn."

-Macy performed on the P.D.Q.
-Bach album The Stoned Guest (1970).
+Macy performed on the P. D. Q. Bach album The Stoned Guest (1970).

 Television

 Appreciating Macy's comedic skills off Broadway, Norman Lear brought him to Hollywood, where he first got a small part as a police officer in All in the Family.
-He was cast in the role of Walter Findlay, the long-suffering husband of the title character on the 1970s television sitcom Maude, starring Bea Arthur.
+He was cast in the role of Walter Findlay, the husband of the title character on the 1970s television sitcom Maude, starring Bea Arthur.
 The show ran for six seasons from 1972 to 1978.

 Strangers on the street often called him "Mr. Maude", consoling him for having such a difficult wife.
 "I used to tell them that people like that really existed," Macy explained.

 In 1975, Macy and Samantha Harper Macy appeared on the game show Tattletales.

 In 1986, Macy was a guest on the fourth episode of L.A.
 Law, playing an older man whose young wife wants a music career.
+Also that year he guest starred in an episode of Highway to Heaven, called Cindy.
 Macy appeared in the television movie Perry Mason: The Case of the Murdered Madam (1987) as banker Richard Wilson.
+He appeared on The Facts of Life in a 1988 episode.
 He occasionally appeared on Seinfeld as one of the residents of the Florida retirement community where Jerry Seinfeld's parents lived.
 Macy made a guest appearance as a patient on Chicago Hope and as an aging gambler on the series Las Vegas.
 Macy's last television role occurred in a 2010 episode of Jada Pinkett Smith's series Hawthorne.